 - Right Mouse click on In-line > Add and select Data Store.
-Select the created Fault Probability cube (e.g. Fault_Prob_Unet_In680), and Hit OK. - 10.
-Type in the Inline field: 680, and Hit Enter.
+Select the created Fault Probability cube (e.g. Fault_Prob_Unet_In680), and then Press OK. - 10.
+Type in the Inline field: 680, and then Press Enter.

 The same way, add to the display, the existing Thinned likelihood probability display.